skiffos/SkiffOS/configs/jetson/tx2/README.md

 Note: the "flashusb" recovery mode flashing approach will overwrite the "persist" data as well.
 This is a limitation of the flashing process and partition layout on the internal emmc.
-Read "flashing" below for info.
-The best approach for OTA update is to replace the "image" and "rootfs.cpio.gz" and "modules.squashfs" (if skiff/moduleimg is used) files on the running system.

 ## TX2: Flashing via USB